suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 ## Decryption

-For decrypting, the Key ID from the `Secure Object KID` property contained within the immutable properties is used to find the right key and salt for the encrypted object.
+For decrypting, the Key ID from the `Secure Object Key ID` property contained within the immutable properties is used to find the right key and salt for the encrypted object.
 The MoQT track information matching the Key ID along with  `Group ID` and `Object ID`